+61 2 4924 8000 myRDN login

 Who can apply?

-Go Rural is open to university students enrolled in a medical, nursing, midwifery or allied health degree in NSW/ACT.
+Go Rural is open to university students enrolled in a medical (1st or 2nd year ONLY), nursing, midwifery or allied health degree in NSW/ACT.
 This includes overseas students.

 Up to 20 students will be selected to participate in each event.